Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/properties.rst

 -------

 Character
-   A factor by which space between each character is scaled in width Word
+   A factor by which space between each character is scaled in width.
+Word
    A factor by which whitespace between words is scaled in width.
    You can also control it by pressing :kbd:`Alt-Left` or :kbd:`Alt-Right`